Looking for a place to watch the World Cup? Here are the best venues in Lisbon with big screens to watch the matches.

 NOS Alive is one of the largest music festivals in Portugal.
 This three-day event offers music from some of the best bands in a great location by the river, near Lisbon.

-The Jazz in August at the Gulbenkian is Lisbon’s biggest music festival devoted to the jazz genre.
-This year the Festival brings the best and freshest music to the Portuguese capital.
+Jazz in August at the Gulbenkian is Lisbon’s biggest music festival devoted to the jazz genre.
+This year the festival brings the best and freshest music to the Portuguese capital.

 Looking for a public space to watch the European Championship 2016?
 Here are some of the best spots in Lisbon to enjoy this major sporting event amongst locals.